VergaJU/TechTaskInterview/README.md

 ❯ docker compose --profile chatbot up -d
 ```

-Go to `localhost:8890` and anjoy the notebook
+Go to `localhost:8890` and enjoy the app

 ###  Testing
-Testing not implemented yet
+Testing has not been implemented yet

 ---
 ##  Project Roadmap